rabahalishah/complete-javascript-learning-notes/README.md

 ```

 # 03 How Javascript works behind the scenes
+### What is Javascript
+It is:
+- high level (we dont need to worry about memory management)
+- Object Oriented (we will store most of the data in the form of objects)
+- Multi-Paradigm (we can use different styles of progamming)
 ### High Level Language:
 In low level languages like C. User have to manually manage the memory. like even while creating varaible.
 On the other hand High level langugaes like python and Javascript there is a built in
 alogrithm (garbage collector) and we dont need to worry about memory.
 Low level languages are much faster and optimized as compared to high level languages.